My father was born on Feb 25, and coincidentally, Sir Donald Bradman died on Feb 25 many years later.

 And to you, the sons, where is the will to carry on that part of you that is your father, that is cricket?

-Thank you Dad, and all of American College Cricket thanks you on what would have been your birthday (Feb 25).
+Thank you Dad, and all of American College Cricket thanks you.

 The Gandhi Youth Organisation (GYO) Cricket Team.
 My father and Uncles’ Team.
 Aaron,Moses and Marcus are in this pic